 A study of the molecular mechanisms underlying the transmission and expression of genes.
 DNA replication and recombination, RNA synthesis and processing, and protein synthesis and modification will be examined.
 Both prokaryotic and eukaryotic systems will be analyzed, with an emphasis upon the regulation of gene expression.
 Application of modern molecular methods to biomedical and agricultural problems will also be considered.
 The laboratory component will focus upon recombinant DNA methodology.
 Four classroom hours and four hours of laboratory per week; some laboratory exercises may require irregular hours.

 Requisite: Biology 19 or equivalent.
 Limited to 30 students.
 Not open to first-year students.
 Fall semester.
-Professor Ratner.2014-15: Not offered
+Professor Ratner.2017-18: Offered in Fall 2017

 A study of the architecture and interactions of genetic systems.
 Advances in genomics are providing insights into a variety of important issues, from the structural limits of DNA-based inheritance to the discovery of novel infectious and genetic diseases.
 We will address how heritable information is organized in different groups of organisms.
 We will also cover a major challenge of this emerging field -- the application of vast amounts of genetic data to understanding genomic integrity and regulation.
 We will critically assess the genome as a "cooperative assemblage of genetic elements" and conclude by discussing the consequences of genomic structure for shaping species traits and long-term evolutionary potential.
 Three hours of lecture, and three hours of laboratory per week.
 Lab activities will require work outside of the scheduled meeting times.

 Requisite: Biology 18 and 19.
 Limited to 30 students.
 Fall semester.
 Professor Hood.2017-18: Offered in Spring 2018